wind-tempest/wind/README.md

 ## License

-Wind/Tempest is licensed under the Liberty Software License 1.4.
+Wind/Tempest is licensed under the `Liberty Software License 1.4`.
 See [LICENSE](LICENSE) for more details.